mike-seger/web-modules/README.md

 # web-modules
 Web modules provide pluggable functionality to web applications.
-Typically a web module consists of a server and a client library.
+Typically, a web module consists of a server and a client library.